isomerpages/govtech-im8/_ssp/Generative AI.md

 variant: markdown
 description: ""
 ---
 The Generative AI System Security Plan template includes Level 0 and Level 1 baseline controls that are recommended as the default controls for systems that utilise generative AI models.
+Agencies may customise this template to create their own system-specific System Security Plan or use it as a default System Security Plan for generic Generative AI systems.

 ## System Characteristics